Electric Vehicle

 Pros:

-• Extremely easy to drive and park in crowded city centers like Mumbai and Delhi
+• Incredibly easy to drive and park in crowded urban areas

-• Qualifies for FAME India scheme incentives and most state government EV subsidies
+• Qualifies for FAME II scheme benefits and several state subsidies

 Cons:

-3. Citroen eC3 Live: Best for space and comfort
+3. Citroen eC3 Live: Best for space and ride comfort

 Specs: